The Dollyrots: The Dollyrots

 In November 2014 The Dollyrots were asked to create a theme song for The CW show Gallery Mallory.
 The resulting intro song was described as "catchy as hell and fits the show perfectly".
 The show debuted on CW seed in October 2013 and renamed Very Mallory.

-Following extensive touring and appearances at both the 2013 Winter NAMM and South by Southwest Music Conference and band revealed Ogden's pregnancy through a YouTube video.
+Following extensive touring and appearances at both the 2013 NAMM Show and South by Southwest Music Conference and band revealed Ogden's pregnancy through a YouTube video.